nasa-lambda/skyviewer/README.txt

 Mac OSX

 The LAMBDA team has built Skyviewer on a Mac using the Fink environment and Qt4.
-They anticipate that it should still build and plan to test this in the near future.
+They anticipate that it should still build and hope to test this in the near future.

 => Usage